Take Ovar: Ovarian Cancer Awareness Month

-March is Ovarian Cancer Awareness Month, and this year’s campaign is encouraging women to Start Making Noise and encourage friends and family to get screened.
+March is Ovarian Cancer Awareness Month, and this year’s campaign is encouraging women to ‘Take Ovar’, raise awareness, raise funds and save lives.

 Early diagnosis saves lives; women over the age of 50 who have already gone through the menopause are most at risk of the disease, yet too many of us don’t understand or recognise the symptoms of this very treatable cancer.